Diana Ürge-Vorsatz: Public engagement

 Ürge-Vorsatz engages with the public through regular writing on environmental issues for Hungarian and European newsletters and newspapers.
 She participated in workshops such as the Fulbright Workshop on the Environment in San Francisco in 1994.
 She is the founder and moderator of HIX KÖRNYÉSZ, an electronic environmental science periodical.

+Diana Ürge-Vorsatz has actively engaged in public discourse on climate change and energy policy, regularly contributing to Hungarian and European newspapers and newsletters.
+She is a frequent keynote speaker at international conferences, such as COP meetings, and has appeared in global media outlets, including BBC, The New York Times, and EuroNews.

+Awards and Recognitions

+→2023: Elected Vice Chair of the Intergovernmental Panel on Climate Change (IPCC).

+→2009: Recipient of the "Példakép" Award by the Pannon Példakép Foundation as one of Hungary's role models.

+→2008: Recipient of the Hungarian Presidential recognition A Magyar Köztársasági Érdemrend Középkeresztje (Medium Cross Medal of the Hungarian Republic).

+→1993–1995: Fulbright Fellowship, Energy and Resources Group, University of California.

+→1990: Winner of The Brief Award, UK, for environmental achievements.

+→Recognised for her contributions to the Nobel Peace Prize awarded to the IPCC in 2007.

 Personal life

 In 1984, Ürge-Vorsatz won the Hungarian National Championship in orienteering.